 - a statement describing how your skills and experience meet NT employer needs

-- evidence that your occupation has been advertised in the NT multiple times and an explanation of how your qualifications and experience match the job vacancy
+- evidence that your occupation has been advertised in the NT multiple times and detailed explanations of how your qualifications and experience match the job vacancies

-- evidence of feedback from potential NT employers.
+- evidence of positive feedback from potential NT employers.